Levi Coffin: Early life and education

-Coffin was born on a farm in Guilford County, North Carolina on October 28, 1798.
-The only son of Prudence and Levi Coffin Sr., he had six sisters.
+Coffin was born on a farm in Guilford County, North Carolina, on October 28, 1798.
+The only son of Prudence (Williams) and Levi Coffin Sr., he had six sisters.
 Both of his parents were devout Quakers and attended the historic New Garden Friends Meeting.
 Coffin's father was born in Massachusetts during the 1760s and migrated from Nantucket to North Carolina, where he farmed with other Quakers in the New Garden community.

 As Coffin later explained in his autobiography, Reminiscences of Levi Coffin (1876), he inherited his anti-slavery views from his parent and grandparents, who had never owned slaves.
 The teachings of John Woolman (who believed that slaveholding was not fair) influenced the Coffin family.
 Coffin's parents probably met Woolman in 1767 during religious meetings held near their New Garden home with other non-slaveholding Quaker families.
-His cousin, Vestal Coffin, probably attended the meeting, and beginning as early as 1819 became one of the earliest Quakers to help slaves escape from North Carolina.
+His cousin, Vestal Coffin, probably attended the meeting and beginning as early as 1819, became one of the earliest Quakers to help slaves escape from North Carolina.

 Educated at his rural home, Coffin received little, if any, formal schooling.
 Coffin related how he became an abolitionist at the age of seven when he asked a slave who was in a chain gang why he was bound.
 The man replied that it was to prevent him from escaping and returning to his wife and children.
 The event disturbed Coffin, who understood the consequences of a father being taken away from his family.

-By the time he reached fifteen, Coffin was helping his family assist escaping slaves by bringing food to escapees hiding on his family's farm.
+By the time he reached the age of 15, Coffin was helping his family assist escaping slaves by bringing food to escapees hiding on his family's farm.
 As the repressive Fugitive Slave Law of 1793 became more rigorously enforced, the Coffin family needed to increase the secrecy under which they assisted escaping slaves, doing most of their illegal activities at night.
 Local scrutiny of known abolitionists worsened as North Carolina passed the 1804 Black Laws.
-By the early 1820s Quakers in North Carolina were being openly persecuted by those who suspected them of helping runaway slaves.
+By the early 1820s, Quakers in North Carolina were being openly persecuted by those who suspected them of helping runaway slaves.
 Nonetheless, in 1821 Coffin and his cousin, Vestal, established a Sunday School to teach slaves to read the Bible.
 The plan proved short-lived; slaveholders soon forced the school to close.

 As persecution worsened, thousands of Quakers left North Carolina for what had been the Northwest Territory in Coffin's childhood, where slavery had been prohibited since the country's founding, then affirmed by the states created there.
 Plus, land was less expensive.
 (A large Quaker community that had already settled in what became Ohio and Indiana had been influential in securing a territorial ban on slavery.)
 In 1822 Coffin accompanied Benjamin White to Indiana.
 He stayed with the Whites for about a year.
-On returning to North Carolina, Coffin reported of the prosperity in Indiana.
+On returning to North Carolina, Coffin reported the prosperity in Indiana.
 Convinced that Quakers and slaveholders could not coexist, Coffin decided to move to Indiana.